Client Relationship Summary

 What investment services and advice can you provide me?

-We provide investment advisory services, including discretionary investment management and financial planning and consulting services to individuals, trusts, and estates (our “retail investors”).
+We provide investment advisory services, including discretionary or non-discretionary investment management and financial planning and consulting services to individuals, trusts, and estates (our “retail investors”).

 When a retail investor engages us to provide investment management services we shall monitor, on a continuous basis, the investments in the accounts over which we have investment authority as part of our investment management service.
 Furthermore, when engaged on a discretionary basis, we shall have the authority, without prior consultation with you (unless you impose restrictions on our discretionary authority), to buy, sell, trade and allocate the investments within your account(s) consistent with your investment objectives.
-Our discretionary authority over your account(s) shall continue until our engagement is terminated.
+When engaged on a non-discretionary basis, you make the ultimate decision regarding the purchase or sale of investments.
+In either case, our investment authority over your account(s) shall continue until our engagement is terminated.

 When a retail investor engages us to provide financial planning and consulting services, we rely upon the information provided for our review and do not verify or monitor any such information while providing this service.
 Our financial planning and consulting services are completed upon the communication of our recommendations to the retail investor.